Skip to main content

 Bamboo Rice (Indigenous)

-Indigenous Taiwanese dish of rice and ingredients cooked inside bamboo tubes.
-Features in Hualien's aboriginal cuisine, showcasing Austronesian culinary heritage.
+An indigenous dish of rice and other ingredients cooked inside bamboo tubes.
+You'll find it in Hualien's aboriginal cooking, part of the island's Austronesian food heritage.

 Regional Specialties & Local Favorites